-Waking up beside the seaside is a pretty amazing way to start your holiday but we don't want it to end in a fine!
-We've got dozens of well-priced holiday parks along our 120-kilometre coastline, from Shoalhaven Heads to North Durras.
-While this is one of the more expensive camping options over summer, it still won't break the bank and you're rewarded with beachfront access, fabulous facilities and perhaps some outdoor pizza or movie nights too.
+We’ve got dozens of well-priced holiday parks along our 120-kilometre coastline, from Shoalhaven Heads to North Durras.
+While this is a more expensive option, it won’t break the bank and you get beachfront access and fabulous facilities.
 Explore camping sites, caravan sites, cabins and safari tents.
-See the full list below and make sure you book ahead!
-Our beach carparks are quaint and tiny and it's part of our charm, but they're not official places for overnight stays.
-So even if you're tempted please don't park up on our beaches, treating them kindly is what keeps them so unspoilt.
+Our beach carparks are quaint and it’s part of our charm, but they’re not official places for overnight stays.
+So even if you’re tempted, please don’t park on our beaches, and that means no fires too.

 Camping in National Parks

 Our National Parks offer the perfect free and low-cost camping options.
 Bookings are required for all National Park campgrounds and cabins, even the free areas.
 Before your visit, check the webpage for your chosen area or call NPWS on 1300 072 757.
 You can also check the alerts page for closures of nearby walks and picnic areas.
 The iconic Pretty Beach and Depot Beach in Murramarang National Park are stunning options.
 Many of our National Park camp grounds book out months in advance and may require a ballot draw to get a spot so not a last minute option.
 Check out the booking details for popular areas like Booderee National Park and Honeymoon Bay to help you plan well ahead.